Ferryistaken/website/_posts/machine-learning-stock-market/2021-07-15-machine-learning-stock-market.md

 [![Stock Market Returns](https://raw.githubusercontent.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/main/pics/cross-section-stock-returns.gif)](https://raw.githubusercontent.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/main/pics/cross-section-stock-returns.gif)

 ### Proposed Model/Algorithm:
-1) Linear Regression: y=⍺+βx+ε | x = time, y = stock price, ⍺ = y intercept, ε = error.
+1) **Linear Regression**: y=⍺+βx+ε | x = time, y = stock price, ⍺ = y intercept, ε = error.
 Linear regression is used to find a linear relationship between two variables, or in our case, time and stock price.
 While linear regression can reveal a trend in stock data, it's not optimal for predicting stocks, as any sudden change in price can cause a user to lose money.

 [![Linear Regression](https://i.ibb.co/XjS5Cqp/91cf0ec1-0a0e-4c28-9dff-ad554150d080.png)](https://raw.githubusercontent.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/main/pics/cross-section-stock-returns.gif)

-2) Recurrent Neural Network using stock returns: RNNs are designed for sequence prediction problems, making them ideal for predicting stock data.
+2) **Recurrent Neural Network using stock returns**: RNNs are designed for sequence prediction problems, making them ideal for predicting stock data.
 The neural network will use stock returns as both the explanatory and response variables.
 Another option for data would be to use the closing price.
 A recurrent neural network could learn from past stock prices and attempt to predict the future.
 But stock price trends vary from year to year, so training an AI to predict next year's stock closing prices using last year's closing price data is un-ideal.
 Stock returns don't have as much variation and are better suited for making predictions with an RNN.

 [![Price Return AAPL](https://i.ibb.co/fVWkHCZ/aapl-returns.png)](https://i.ibb.co/fVWkHCZ/aapl-returns.png)

-3) Recurrent Neural Network using golden crosses: A golden cross occurs when the plotted line of a stock's long term average crosses the line of its short term average.
+3) **Recurrent Neural Network using golden crosses**: A golden cross occurs when the plotted line of a stock's long term average crosses the line of its short term average.
 If the short term average starts below the long term average and crosses above it, the pattern is called a golden cross.
 Otherwise, it's called a death cross.
 A golden cross is a signifier of a bull market.
 Our model attempts to predict the stock price outcome after a golden cross.
 Instead of stock returns, our explanatory variable is closing price data as well as the difference between short and long term averages.
 The response variable is closing prices after the golden cross.
 When the two lines cross, the difference of their values is 0 which was represented in our data.

 [![Golden Cross](https://i.ibb.co/rGDzzCW/Screen-Shot-2021-07-05-at-2-06-25-PM.png)](https://i.ibb.co/rGDzzCW/Screen-Shot-2021-07-05-at-2-06-25-PM.png)

- 4) Recurrent Neural Network using closing prices: Mentioned above is how stock price data isn't great for making a accurate predictions with an RNN.
+ 4) **Recurrent Neural Network using closing prices**: Mentioned above is how stock price data isn't great for making a accurate predictions with an RNN.
 To test this theory, we decided to try using closing prices for both explanatory and response variables in our RNN.

 [![Real Price Prediction](https://i.ibb.co/qY0B1kP/aapl-price.png)](https://i.ibb.co/qY0B1kP/aapl-price.png)